gornskew/lisply-mcp/README.md

 ## Docker Integration

-This MCP wrapper can interact with both local and remote Lisply backends.
-In the local case, the wrapper runs Docker commands to pull and manage local Lisply backend containers.
+Lisply-MCP can interact with both local and remote Lisply backends.
+For the local case, the middleware can automatically run Docker commands to pull and manage the appropriate Lisply backend container.

 ### Docker Image Selection

-The wrapper selects a default Docker image based on the detected current git branch of your Lisply-MCP repository:
+The middleware selects a default Docker image name based on the detected current git branch of your Lisply-MCP repository:

 1. The Lisply Docker image naming convention follows the pattern:
    `${DOCKER_USER}/${IMAGE_BASE}:${IMAGE_BRANCH}-${LISP_IMPL}`
    - `${DOCKER_USER}` Username at hub.docker.com. defaults to `genworks`.
    - `${IMAGE_BASE}` Main name of the Lisply backend.
 Defaults to `gendl`.
-   - `${IMAGE_BRANCH}` defaults to the current git branch name, if any, where the wrapper script is situated, with any slashes (`/`) converted to double hyphens (`--`)
+   - `${IMAGE_BRANCH}` defaults to the current git branch name where the wrapper script is situated, with any slashes (`/`) converted to double hyphens (`--`)
      - For example, `release/1598` becomes `release--1598` in the image tag
      - `devo` branch will use the image tag `devo`
+	 - If no git branch is detected, defaults to `master`.
    - `${LISP_IMPL}` is the Lisp implementation in case the base Lisply backend sports multiple available Lisp flavors (e.g., ccl, sbcl are available for current public Gendl builds).

-2. This wrapper script will attempt to pull or use an image matching your current branch:
+2. The middleware will attempt to pull a newer image if one exists:
-   - First tries to pull the image matching your current branch from Docker Hub.
+   - First tries to pull a newer image from Docker Hub.
-   - If pull fails, checks if the image exists locally.
-   - If neither works, falls back to the `master` branch image.
+   - If pull fails or local is up to date, uses the local one.

 3. You can override the automatic selection with:
    - The `--docker-image` command-line argument (overrides `--image-base-name` and `--image-branch` entirely)
    - The `--image-base-name` and/or `--image-branch` arguments
    - The `LISPLY_DOCKER_IMAGE` environment variable
-   - The `LISPLY_IMAGE_BASE` and `LISPLY_IMAGE_BRANCH` environment variables
+   - The `LISPLY_IMAGE_BASE` and `LISPLY_IMAGE_BRANCH` environment
+     variables

 4. For the Lisp implementation:
    - Specify with `--lisp-impl` (ccl or sbcl for current gendl builds)
    - Or use the `LISPLY_LISP_IMPL` environment variable
-   - Defaults to ccl if not specified
+   - Defaults to `ccl` if not specified, `sbcl` is also a valid choice for the default Gendl images.

-### Docker Hub Authentication
+### DockerHub Authentication

-The wrapper will attempt to pull the latest version of the appropriate Docker image before starting a container.
-This behavior includes:

-1. Checking for Docker Hub authentication
-2. Attempting to log in if not authenticated (using stored credentials or interactive login)
-3. Pulling the latest image matching your configuration
-4. Falling back to using a local image if pull fails
-5. Attempting to pull the default image (master-ccl) as a last resort if needed
+The wrapper will attempt to log in to DockerHub using stored credentials.
+However, the default container images are public and should be available anonymously without `docker login`.

 ### Volume Mounting

-You can mount host directories into the Lisply container to share files between your host system and the container (note multiple mount points can be specified):
+You can mount host directories into the backend Lisply container to share files between your host system and the container (note multiple mount points can be specified):

 ```bash
 {